jumptoast/beginner-game-dev/README.md

 # Beginner Game Dev

 An easy way to get started with game development is by using your internet browser as your game engine!
-Modern internet browsers are powerful multimedia engines that we use everyday and are great for learning how to code!
+Modern internet browsers are powerful multimedia engines that we use everyday and are great for learning how to code and make games!
+Let's see how!

 ## Video tutorial